-The Company's restated certificate of incorporation had not authorized any shares of preferred stock.
-However, on April 4, 2008, the Company's Board of Directors approved a certificate of amendment to its restated certificate of incorporation reclassifying 200,000 shares of its common stock as shares of non-convertible, non-participating preferred stock, with a par value of \$0.01 and a liquidation preference of \$500 per share ("Series A Preferred Stock") and authorizing the issuance of up to 200,000 shares of Series A Preferred Stock.
+certificate of incorporation reclassifying 200,000 shares of its common stock as shares of non-convertible, non-participating preferred stock, with a par value of \$0.01 and a liquidation preference of \$500 per share ("Series A Preferred Stock") and authorizing the issuance of up to 200,000 shares of Series A Preferred Stock.
 The Company's certificate of amendment was also approved by the holders of a majority of the shares of its outstanding common stock through a written consent first solicited on April 7, 2008.
 On April 24, 2008, the Company filed its certificate of amendment and on April 25, 2008, it sold 30,000 shares of Series A Preferred Stock to a company controlled by Bruce E. Toll, one of the Company's directors at that time.
 For the three months ended June 30, 2008, the Company paid dividends of approximately \$234,000 on the 30,000 shares of Series A Preferred Stock.
 The dividend payment is considered and included in interest expense for accounting purposes since the preferred stock has a mandatory redemption feature.
-On June 30, 2008, the Company redeemed 30,000 shares of Series A Preferred Stock at the mandatory redemption price of 101% of the liquidation preference or \$15,150,000.
+On June 30, 2008, the Company redemed 30,000 shares of Series A Preferred Stock at the mandatory redemption price of 101% of the liquidation preference or \$15,150,000.
 The \$150,000 is considered and included in interest expense for accounting purposes due to the stock's mandatory redemption feature.
 No preferred stock is currently outstanding.